RafaelNTeixeira/LargeScaleShoppingApp/README.md

 To close the Broker and the Workers, you can just `CTRL+C` in the terminal.

 To close the Client, you need choose the `Exit` option to close.

+## Documentation

+In the `docs` folder you can find the presentation and the video demo for the project.